the-carlisle-group/APL2XL/APLSource/DevChecklist.md

 2. Read the [DevGuide](./DevGuide.md)
 3. When adding a new component
     - Add new property name to `Main/XL/WB.aplf` to process user input as an intermediate data representation
-    - Add new `Main/XL/<Component><Behavior>.aplf` for all behaviors ADD, PATH, REL (if necessary), and XML
+    - Add new `Main/XL/<Component><Behavior>.aplf` for all behaviors Add, PATH, REL (if necessary), and XML
-    - Transform the data in `ADD`, and compile the data to XML inside `<Component>XML.aplf`
+    - Transform the data in `Add`, and compile the data to XML inside `<Component>XML.aplf`
-    - Call your new `<Component>ADD.aplf` where necessary from within the existing data flow
+    - Call your new `<Component>Add.aplf` where necessary from within the existing data flow
     - Call your new `<Component>XML.aplf` from within `Build/CompileXML.aplf`
     - If your component has a relational part for the workbook .rels file, call your `<Component>REL.aplf` function from within the `RWXML.aplf` function.
-All `<Component>REL.aplf` files call `RWADD` in order to add the data to the workbook level .rels component XML.
+All `<Component>REL.aplf` files call `RWAdd` in order to add the data to the workbook level .rels component XML.

 4. When extending an existing component
     - Look to the `Main/XL/<Component><Behavior>.aplf` file related to your task